arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Accessing Over SSH Session

 Establishing communication with the Portenta X8 via an SSH session is possible.
-To do so, a network connection is needed, either over Wi-Fi® or Ethernet.
+To do so, a network connection is needed, either over Wi-Fi® , cellular or Ethernet.
 Using a device with DHCP server capabilities, such as a network router, is recommended for Ethernet connections.
 After setting up the network connection and DHCP, the Portenta X8 will be ready for SSH communication.

 For Windows users, it is necessary to install a service tool to ease the following procedures.
 While Bonjour, Apple's implementation of zero-configuration networking, comes built into macOS, it is not natively included in Windows and must be installed separately.